shawntzx/Spotify_project/README.md

 Stage 1:

-* Develop an automated ETL pipeline locally using DAGs and Airflow to extract user play history
+* Develop an automated ETL pipeline locally using DAGs and Airflow to extract user play history from spotify API
 * Deploy the pipeline on Azure using Data Factory with Azure Databricks and FunctionApp

 Stage 2: